BU-Spark/ds-wgbh-bus-equity/notebooks/README.md

 ## File specific Path Configuration
 ### Define the File Directory
 Ensure all relevant datasets for 2019 and 2022 are stored in the same directory.
-Replace spaceholder, for example, `...`, in the following code with your local directory path.
+Replace spaceholder, for example, `...`, in the code with your local directory path.

 Run the following code according to the instructions or comment in the file accordingly.